- Need: To educate youth about obesity and healthy lifestyle choices.

 - Original program director vacated the position early in the first year

-- Little time to adequately prepare for first summer camp
+- Little time to adequately prepare for the first summer camp

 - Broad age range of children with their varying developmental stages required careful program planning and logistics

-- Originally each church held their camps at different times, making for difficult program coordination
+- Originally, each church held their camps at different times, creating difficulty in program coordination

 - Lack of full participation as originally committed by 2 organizations